 The labour/leisure choice model has many deficiencies, but it can also be used to motivate a discussion of why consideration of working time might affect the measurement of inequality.
 Figure 3 is constructed to represent the possible impact of differing leisure preferences on observed inequality.
-Imagine that two societies (labeled A and B) are exactly alike in the income earning opportunities which they present to the rich and the poor - as represented by the budget lines Y and Y' in Figure 3^2 .
-Imagine also that society A has more materialistic preferences, so that rich people in A maximize their utility at point a' (implying money income α') and poor people in A maximize their utility at point a (implying money income α).
-In less materialistic country B, which has different preferences but exactly the same choice set, rich people maximize utility at b' (hence have money income β') and poor people maximize utility at b (with money income β).
-It is clear that money income differences are greater in A than in B [$\alpha\alpha' > \beta\beta'$].
+Imagine that two societies (labeled A and B) are exactly alike in the income earning opportunities which they present to the rich and the poor - as represented by the budget lines Y and Y in Figure $3^4$ .
+Imagine also that society A has more materialistic preferences, so that rich people in A maximize their utility at point a (implying money income $\forall$ ) and poor people in A maximize their utility at point a (implying money income $\forall$ ).
+In less materialistic country B, which has different preferences but exactly the same choice set, rich people maximize utility at b (hence have money income $\exists$ ) and poor people maximize utility at b (with money income $\exists$ ).
+It is clear that money income differences are greater in A than in B [ $\forall\forall$ ' > $\exists\exists$ '].
 Money income inequality is greater in A than in B, although income earning opportunities are the same, because in A people prefer to take more of any given level of potential income in the form of cash income, rather than leisure (graphically, the expansion path of consumption with greater earnings potential has a steeper slope).

 If this were a reasonable picture of the world, and if one were to assume that the USA is a more materialistic society than other nations, then this model might help to explain the greater inequality of money income - and the longer average hours of work, and higher average money incomes - in the USA than in Europe.
+It would also fit with the general observation (in inequality and working time as in much else) that Canada is "In Between" France/Germany and America.
 [As well, this model predicts a lower variance of hours worked in the USA than in Europe, which is also true, for the population as a whole.]
 Its implication for the comparison of inequality across nations is that a correction for differences in tastes would narrow differences in the inequality of money income.